onefoursix/sdc-k8s-deployment-with-custom-config/examples/example-7/README.md

 See [sdc.yaml](https://github.com/onefoursix/sdc-k8s-deployment-with-custom-config/blob/master/examples/example-7/sdc.yaml) for an example manifest.

-Make sure to load the Azure Key Vault Credentials Store stage library in your deployment to run this example.
+Make sure to load the Azure Key Vault Credentials Store stage library in your deployment to order to run this example.